trambarhq/mark-gor/README.md

 ## Asynchronous parsing

 Parsing long document could cause the browser to become unresponsive momentarily.
-Mark-Gor provides an alternative, asynchronous mode of operation that does not block event handling.
+Mark-Gor provides an alternative, asynchronous mode of operation that keeps this from happening.
 Instead of returning the result, `parseAsync()` returns a promise of the result:

 ```js
 import { useState, useEffect } from 'react';